 Trust is a cornerstone of successful business relationships, and clear communication is one of the fastest ways to earn it.

-Ambiguity in business agreements can lead to costly legal disputes.
-For example, if a contract states that a project will be completed "soon," but the parties involved have different interpretations of what "soon" means, it could result in missed opportunities or financial losses.
+Legal Disputes: Vague language in contracts can lead to disagreements and costly legal battles.
+For example, if a contract states that a project will be completed "soon," both parties may have different interpretations of what "soon" means.